Editor’s note: This is part two in a three-part series that explains machine learning for content automation. Read part one here.

 The most important design element to consider when implementing content automation is ensuring that your content is responsive to specific users’ needs.
 This means that your website – and all the pages on it – needs to be laid out to accept varied content assets on a single page.
 XML data models like Darwin Information Typing Architecture (DITA), refer to these assets as “components,” which can be requested and assembled to generate personalized content on the fly.
 (You can find a primer on DITA here, or you can enroll in Content Science Academy’s Content Engineering certification program for an even deeper look at how models like these support advanced content engineering.)

 Utilizing these components necessitates several design considerations, such as:

 While that’s hardly a complete list, it’s a starting point for the component attributes that need to work together to deliver a seamless content experience.
 For an example of what this looks like in practice, let’s look at Sprint’s customer portal.

 In this example, Sprint utilized a simple component to provide value to the customer, (in this case, a promotion for the Samsung G8).
-It integrated seamlessly with the customer’s dashboard design to users who had recently shown interest in that particular phone.
+It integrated seamlessly with the customer’s dashboard design for users who had recently shown interest in that particular phone.